eduvpn/documentation/LIMITED_ROUTING.md

 # Introduction

-Allow clients to authenticate to the VPN, but only have access to a restricted set of resources.
+This document describes an architecture for limiting access to resources behind a VPN server.

 # Scenarios

-Alice manages the DNS servers that have management LAN with range `10.0.4.0/24`, Eve manages the HTTP servers in the range `10.0.5.0/24`.
+Alice manages the DNS servers that have a management LAN with range `10.0.4.0/24`, Eve manages the HTTP servers in the range `10.0.5.0/24`.

-When Alice uses the VPN she should only be able to access the DNS server range and not the HTTP server range, and Eve should only be able to access the HTTP servers range.
+When Alice uses the VPN she should only be able to access the DNS server management LAN range and not the HTTP server range, and vice versa.

 # VPN Server

-The VPN server has IP address `192.168.1.42`.
+The VPN server itself has IP address `192.168.1.42`.
 It has the IP range `10.8.0.0/16` to give to clients.

 The VPN server has the ability to give a specific IP address to a particular user.
 Alice has the CN `alice`, Eve has the CN `eve`.